ChuLiangFu/ChuLiangFu.github.io/_pages/about.md

 Well, I am always trying to imagine I am just a historian living in ancient China...

+* 2022.02 have (very very) large probability to join quantum measurement group at MIT for my next stop.
+* 2022.02 was awarded STT (Stiftelsen för Tillämpad Termodynamik) scholarship from the Foundation for Applied Thermodynamics in Sweden for CALPHAD2023 conference.
 * 2022.07-08 visist quantum measurement group at MIT.
 * 2022.03 poster at TMS2022.
 * 2022.02 give a presenationt at quamtum measurement group meeting about applying persistent homology.